 I read this from this site a LOT.
-This is a list of sites that can be helpful to anyone with a kid with ADHD in their lives.
+This can be helpful to anyone with a kid with ADHD in their lives.

 This website is amazing!
 It has articles for almost every learning disability you can think of.
 There are groups you can join for support, webinars and more.